pzaino/thecrowler/doc/database_architecture.md

 ## InformationSeed claiming semantics

+For the full status lifecycle, finalization rules, and rerun idempotency contract, see [Information seed lifecycle](information_seed_lifecycle.md).

 `ClaimInformationSeeds` is implemented in the database package with explicit DBMS-specific branches selected by `Handler.DBMS()`.
 All branches skip rows where `disabled = true`, claim seeds in `new` or `pending`, reclaim stale `processing`